What’s Not Covered in a Homeowners Insurance Policy

 Flood Damage and Flood Insurance

 Flash floods and snow accumulation followed by torrential rains can have awful consequences.
 Pipes often burst after freezing, and toilets get clogged so badly that they cause flooding.
-No one is prone to flood damage, but some people live in more vulnerable areas than others.
+No one is immune to flood damage, but some people live in more vulnerable areas than others.
 Even though it may seem a flood would be covered by a basic insurance policy, it is not.
 You’ll need to buy a separate flood insurance policy and allow 30 days before you are covered.
 The following are some events that can cause flooding:

 - Burst pipes